stickies-v/bitcoin-devwiki/Home.md

 Welcome to the bitcoin-devwiki wiki!

+This wiki contains design documentation for the Bitcoin Core node and wallet.

-For now, this is an experiment in collaborative editing of the release notes draft.
+It is also used for collaborative editing of the release notes draft.

-This wiki is not intended to house anything else, it is generally preferable to use the [bitcoin wiki](https://en.bitcoin.it/wiki/).
+For notes on documentation of the Bitcoin protocol, please use the [bitcoin wiki](https://en.bitcoin.it/wiki/).